atbcb/ICTTestingBaseline/docs/13DataTables.md

   * H43: Using id and headers attributes to associate data cells with header cells in data tables
   * H51: Using table markup to present tabular information
   * H63: Using the scope attribute to associate header cells and data cells in data tables
+  * F49: Failure of Success Criterion 1.3.2 due to using an HTML layout table that does not make sense when linearized